-- 68.1 Subject to the Corporations Act and any other applicable Act, and any court order, any surplus assets that remain after the company is wound up must be distributed to one or more charities: - (a) with charitable purpose(s) similar to, or inclusive of, the purpose(s) in clause 4, and - (b) which also prohibit the distribution of any surplus assets to its members to at least the same extent as the company. - 68.2 If the organisation is wound up or its endorsement as a deductible gift recipient is revoked (whichever occurs first), any surplus of the following assets shall be transferred to another organisation with similar objects, which is charitable at law, to which income tax deductible gifts can be made: - (a) gifts of money or property for the principal purpose of the organisation - (b) contributions made in relation to an eligible fundraising event held for the principal purpose of the organisation - (c) money received by the organisation because of such gifts and contributions. - 68.3 The decision as to the charity or charities to be given the surplus assets must be made by a special resolution of members at or before the time of winding up.
+- 68.1 Subject to the Corporations Act and any other applicable Act, clause 68.2, and any court order, any surplus assets that remain after the company is wound up must be distributed to one or more charities: - (a) with charitable purpose(s) similar to, or inclusive of, the purpose(s) in clause 4, and - (b) which also prohibit the distribution of any surplus assets to its members to at least the same extent as the company. - 68.2 If the organisation company is wound up or its endorsement as a deductible gift recipient is revoked (whichever occurs first), any surplus of the following assets shall be transferred to another organisation institution with similar objects, which is charitable at law, and to which income tax deductible gifts can be made: - (a) gifts of money or property received for the principal purposes of the organisation company, - (b) contributions made-received in relation to an eligible fundraising event held for the principal-purposes of the organisationcompany, and - (c) money received by the organisation company because of such gifts and contributions.

+68.3 The decision as to the charity or charities to be given the surplus assets must be made by a special resolution of members at or before the time of winding up.
 If the members do not make this decision, the company may apply to the Supreme Court to make this decision.